 Array properties with unique values

 Certain array-valued properties in this specification are described as having “unique” elements.
 When a property is so described, it means that no two elements of the array SHALL have equal values.
 For purposes of this specification, two array elements SHALL be considered equal when they satisfy the condition for equality described in [JSCHEMA01], §4.3, “Instance equality”.
+In particular, two strings are considered equal when they consist of the same sequence of Unicode [UNICODE10] code points

 Property bags